Disability Insurance Benefit Payment Amounts

 - Less than $929, your WBA is $50.

-- Benefit Overpayment for a previous Unemployment Insurance, Paid Family Leave, or DI claim.
+- Have a benefit overpayment for a previous Unemployment Insurance, Paid Family Leave, or DI claim.

-- Late court-ordered child or spousal support payments due.
+- Have late court-ordered child or spousal support payments due.

 Note: Report all of your income to avoid overpayment, penalties, and a false statement disqualification.